Research Staff

 Research Staff Level II

-Silas Swanson is an Energy and Climate Analyst in the Energy Systems and Climate Analysis Group at EPRI.
-He is a contributor to EPRI’s research utilizing the REGEN modeling framework to evaluate economy-wide energy system transitions, with projects studying the role of advanced nuclear reactors, improving the assessment of long-duration energy storage technologies, evaluating transportation sector emissions, and developing more detailed biofuel conversion pathways.
-Within EPRI’s Climate READi initiative and Equitable Decarbonization Interest Group, Silas researches methods and metrics for assessing equitable impacts of power system planning and operation.
-He also supports EPRI’s research to improve utility resource planning methods, represents EPRI in the Canadian Energy Modeling Hub, and manages EPRI’s University Global Research Award
+Silas Swanson is a research staff member in the Energy Systems and Climate Analysis Group at EPRI.
+He is a contributor to EPRI's research utilizing the REGEN modeling framework to evaluate economy-wide energy system transitions.
+Within EPRI's Equitable Decarbonization Interest Group, Silas conducts research on methods and metrics for equitable power system planning and operation.
+He also represents EPRI in the Canadian Energy Modeling Hub and manages EPRI's University Global Research Award.

-Prior to EPRI, Silas was a Research Assistant at the Center on Global Energy Policy's (CGEP) energy modelling team where he focused on electricity demand and technology cost projections.
-He also worked at the National Renewable Energy Laboratory (NREL) in the Grid Modernization initiative, the Columbia Electrochemical Energy Center, and in ICF's energy markets practice.
+Prior to EPRI, Silas was a Research Assistant at the Center on Global Energy Policy (CGEP), worked at the National Renewable Energy Laboratory (NREL), the Columbia Electrochemical Energy Center, and in ICF's energy markets practice.
 Silas holds a B.S. in Earth and Environmental Engineering and a B.A. in Philosophy from Columbia University.

 Karen Tapia-Ahumada